The Flatfile Command Line Interface (CLI) provides tools to develop, deploy, and manage Listeners in your Flatfile environment.

 npx flatfile agents download <slug>

-Use the agents list command to get the slug of the agent you want to download.
+Use agents list to find the agent slug you need.

 agents delete